 Why Do Hostel Lockouts Exist?

-It's typically for cleaning purposes -- if the cleaners need to make or change the beds, it's easier to do so if backpackers aren't in their taking a nap; if they need to tidy up the bathroom or common room, they can do so more efficiently if there's nobody else in the room.
+It's typically for cleaning purposes -- if the cleaners need to make or change the beds, it's easier to do so if backpackers aren't in there taking a nap; if they need to tidy up the bathroom or common room, they can do so more efficiently if nobody else is in the room.

 They're definitely quite rare, especially in larger hostels where there are plenty of staff members around.
-In six years of full-time travel, I've come across a hostel lockout exactly twice.
 It's therefore not something you need to worry about if you're planning a trip -- the odds are unlikely that you'll even have to deal with one.

 There aren't many.
 One of them, though, is that it forces you to get outside and explore the place you're in.
 And while that may sound weird, travel burnout is real, and sometimes you'll just feel like sitting in your hostel and watching TV shows instead of wandering around yet another museum.

-As frustrating as hostel lockouts can be, they're great if you're feeling burnt out and in need of some motivation to explore.
+As frustrating as hostel lockouts can be, they're great if you're feeling burned out and in need of some motivation to explore.

 To be frank, hostel lockouts are annoying.
 They interrupt your plans and can often lead to you just sitting outside the hostel bored and wanting to have a shower after your day exploring.

 In short, it's a huge inconvenience, and there's no real reason for them to exist.
-I understand that small, family-run hostels find it easier to clean without backpackers in the dorms, but plenty of hostels manage just fine with travelers hanging around.
+Family-run hostels find it easier to clean without backpackers in the dorms, but plenty of hostels manage just fine with travelers hanging around.

 Should You Avoid a Hostel That Has a Lockout?

-The only time I do choose a hostel with a lockout is when it's the best reviewed hostel in town, can save me a lot of money by staying there, and seems like it would genuinely better my trip by booking a bed there.
-Let's just say that I've yet to find a hostel that meets that criteria.
+The only instances in which it might benefit you to choose a hostel with a lockout is when it is the best reviewed hostel in town, can save you a lot of money by staying there, and/or seems like it would genuinely improve your trip.